ecupaio/personal-site/_posts/2023-01-30-configuring-google-analytics-4-with-google-tag-manager.md

 ### Create a Google Analytics 4 Property and Get Measurement ID

 As of writing this (before the July 1, 2023 deadline), Google Analytics has added a [setup assistant](https://support.google.com/analytics/answer/9744165?hl=en#zippy=%2Cin-this-article) that will assist you in creating a GA4 property that makes creating a new property simple.
-If you're reading this past July 1, 2023, Google has automatically created a GA4 property for you so you can skip to the Create a Google Tag Manager Property\[ANCHOR LINK\] instructions
+If you're reading this past July 1, 2023, Google has automatically created a GA4 property for you so you can skip to the [Create a Google Tag Manager Container](#create-gtm)&nbsp;instructions

 1\.
 Go to your [analytics dashboard](https://analytics.google.com/) and select the wee gear icon to go the admin menu: